PowerShell/PSResourceGet/Docs/RegisterPSResourceRepository.md

 It registers a repository for PowerShell modules.
 The repository is registered to the current user's scope and does not have a system-wide scope.

-The Register-PSResourceRepository cmdlet registers the default repository for PowerShell modules.
-After a repository is registered, you can reference it from the Find-PSResource, Install-PSResource, and Publish-PSResource cmdlets.
-The registered repository becomes the default repository in Find-Module and Install-Module.
+The Register-PSResourceRepository cmdlet determines which repository will be the default when searching for PowerShell modules.
+This is done by specifying the priority for a repository when registering it.
+So later when other cmdlets are used to search for/install a resource, it'll look through all registered repositories (in order of highest ranking priority and then by alphabetical order) until it finds the first match.
+The aforementioned compatible cmdlets that use this default repository rankings include: Find-PSResource, Install-PSResource, and Publish-PSResource cmdlets.

 ## Syntax